nodeschool/dallas/HOST_REQUIREMENTS.md

 - All of the Undergrad benefits
 - Add your branding / logo to sponsor section
 - Brief message from you in the sponsor section of the meetup event and github meeting notes (can include links)
+- Brief message from you in the meetup announcement email to all members.

 ### Host requirements
 In order to provide a great meetup environment that our membership is accustomed to hosts must agree to provide the following: